What do wolf spiders look like?

 Outside, wolf spiders hide underneath rocks, in woodpiles, in leaves and grass, and around landscaping ties.
-Wolf spiders often enter homes, businesses and outbuildings by accident while out hunting for prey.
+Wolf spiders often enter homes, businesses and outbuildings of the Quad Cities by accident while out hunting for prey.
 They may also intentionally enter homes when the weather becomes cold to find a warm, safe shelter.

 What do wolf spiders eat?

 Unlike other types of spiders that create webs, wolf spiders hide under objects waiting for insects to come along.
 Once one comes along, they will chase after it to feed.

 DIY wolf spider prevention and control tips

 Discourage wolf spiders and other pests from coming inside with the following prevention tips:

 Seal cracks in your home’s foundation and exterior walls.

 Keep shed, garage, and other outbuilding doors closed whenever possible.